 Canine heartworm pneumonitis occurs when dogs become sensitized to the prelarval stage (microfilariae) of heartworms.
 Migrating intestinal parasites and primary lung parasites may cause mild signs of allergic pneumonitis.
-Pulmonary nodular eosinophilic granulomatous syndrome is a rare, severe allergic reaction occurring in dogs and is most often associated with heartworm infection.
+Pulmonary nodular eosinophilic granulomatous syndrome is a rare, severe allergic reaction occurring in dogs and is most often associated with heartworm Heartworm Disease in Dogs Heartworm disease is a potentially fatal, but preventable, infection caused by a worm parasite, Dirofilaria immitis.
+The organism is transmitted by mosquitoes, which carry the heartworm larvae... read more infection.
+It may also occur with advanced and uncontrollable eosinophilic bronchopneumopathy.
+In this condition, a severe immune response causes masses to form throughout the lungs.
+The reaction can also affect other organs throughout the body.

 A chronic cough is the most common sign of allergic pneumonitis.
 The cough may be mild or severe, and it may be dry (nonproductive) or contain secretions (productive).
 Weight loss, rapid or difficult breathing, wheezing, intolerance to exercise, and occasionally coughing up of blood may be seen.
-Severely affected animals may have bluish mucous membranes at rest.
+Severely affected animals may have bluish mucous membranes and trouble breathing when resting.
 The degree of labored breathing and coughing is related to the severity of inflammation within the airways and alveoli.

 When an underlying cause is identified, elimination of the offending agent and a short-term course of a corticosteroid usually resolves the problem.
 When heartworm disease or lung parasites appear to be the cause, corticosteroid treatment before or during treatment for the parasite controls the lung signs.
 If an underlying cause cannot be determined, prolonged corticosteroid therapy is often required.
 When severe airway constriction is suspected, bronchodilators or beta2-agonist medications may be helpful.
 Animals with severe shortness of breath may require oxygen therapy.